emma-oc/ds-class-intro/class01/git_setup.md

 ## Interactive tutorial (highly recommend!)
 You can learn the basic ideas about version control, commits, branching, merging, pushing, and more at [https://learngitbranching.js.org/?locale=en_US](https://learngitbranching.js.org/?locale=en_US)

+Recommend at least finish first 8 levels in `Main` tab and first 4 in `Remote` tab.